w3c-webmob/ServiceWorkersDemos/podcast-app/README.md

-## A Simple Podcast Subscription / Listening Webapp using ServiceWorker
+## A Simple Podcast Subscription / Listening Webapp

-The webapp would allow users to subscribe to a set of podcasts via RSS.
+This ServiceWorker demo webapp would allow users to subscribe to a set of podcasts via RSS.
 It would then periodically check these RSS feeds for new episodes and sync new episodes to local storage to enable offline listening.

+For this app you will need to [1] register a ServiceWorker, [2] get podcasts via XHR whilst running the in background (maybe as a inactive tab?), [3] save podcasts in a ServiceWorker cache and [4] detect 'fetches' to get podcasts from the cache rather than from a server.

+### More Information
+Please go ahead and make the app to the brief requirements given above!
+If you want more in detail requirements please see below.
+The app should:

 - display a menu of available podcasts
 - allow user to subscribe to podcasts from the menu or by entering in an RSS feed URL